…of making many books there is no end; and much study is a weariness of the flesh.

 ——Well, yes.

 ——Doesn’t really help anybody else though.
+There’s only so much money, if they have more, others have less.
 Besides I don’t remember a course on how to be a shyster…

 ——That was a mere example.
 They may enter politics…